wasp-lang/wasp/web/docs/language/features.md

 ## Client configuration

-You can configure the client using the `server` field inside the `app` declaration,
+You can configure the client using the `client` field inside the `app` declaration,

 ```c